1978 Sugar Bowl: Alabama

 Alabama finished the regular season as SEC champions with a record of 10–1; the only loss was at Nebraska (31–24) in week two.
 On November 19, bowl officials announced that Alabama would face Ohio State in the Sugar Bowl.
 The appearance marked the eighth for Alabama in the Sugar Bowl, and their 31st overall bowl appearance.
 It was the Tide's second game against a Big Ten opponent, the first was at Wisconsin in the 1928 regular season.

 Ohio State

 Ohio State finished the regular season as co-champions of the Big Ten with a record of 9–2.
 Their only defeats were to Oklahoma by a point (29–28) on a disputed late field goal in week three and at rival Michigan Wolverines (14–6) to close the regular season.
 On November 19, bowl officials announced that Michigan would play in the Rose Bowl and that Ohio State would face Alabama in the Sugar Bowl.

 The appearance marked the first for Ohio State in the Sugar Bowl, and their 12th overall bowl appearance.
+This was the first edition of the Sugar Bowl to feature a Big Ten team.
 It was the Buckeyes' first game against an SEC team since 1935, when they defeated Kentucky in the season opener.